Practitioner Guide

 This integration is the operational heart of the definitive regime.
 A shipment of CBAM goods arriving at any EU border now goes through a live query against the Registry.
 If the declarant is authorised, it clears.
 If not, it does not enter free circulation.
 There is no grace period for a missing authorisation, and no way to catch up on one after the shipment has arrived.

-The first quarterly CBAM certificate price for 2026 was published on 7 April 2026, covering the first quarter's imports.
+The first quarterly CBAM reference price for 2026 was published on 7 April 2026, covering the first quarter's imports.
 It came in at €75.36 per tonne of CO2 equivalent.
-That is the number that starts the clock on the first ever CBAM financial liability.
-The Q2, Q3, and Q4 2026 prices are scheduled for publication on 6 July 2026, 5 October 2026, and 4 January 2027 respectively.
+Importantly, this is a published reference price, not a price at which certificates can yet be bought.
+Certificates corresponding to 2026 imports are sold from 1 February 2027 onwards, at the price published for the quarter in which the imports occurred.
+The Q2, Q3, and Q4 2026 reference prices are scheduled for publication on 6 July 2026, 5 October 2026, and 4 January 2027 respectively.

 Not every importer is caught by the definitive regime.
 The EU built in one important simplification in 2025.